 I’ve searched in my favorite seed catalogs and I’ve found them consistently available in two places:

-If you don’t want to grow your own Romano beans but would just like to cook with them, you may be able to find them at your local farmer’s market during the summer bean harvesting season, but they are not always a common occurrence.
+If you don’t want to grow your own Romano beans but would just like to cook with them, look for them at your local farmers’ market during summer bean season.

-If you can’t find them or grow them, you could try these canned Romano beans from Amazon, but I have not tested them, so buyer beware.
+If you can’t find them or grow them, you could try these canned Romano beans from Amazon, but I have not tested them.

 Italian flat beans are quite sturdy and highly productive.